-It is statistically proven that demand for Halal products and services are increasing and the development of Halal food marketing is rapidly expanding in the global market.
-World Halal food industry had increase from US\$635 billion in 2009 to US\$765 billion in 2013.
-In 2014, Muslim population in the world is estimated to be 2.04 billion people.
-It has been estimated that 70 percent of Muslim engaged in Halal Food consumption (Halal Journal, 2012).
+It is statistically proven that demand for Halal products and services are increasing and the development of Halal 48 food marketing is rapidly expanding in the global market.
+World Halal food industry had increase from US\$635 49 billion in 2009 to US\$765 billion in 2013.
+In 2014, Muslim population in the world is estimated to be 2.04 billion 50 however the one from the minority Muslims country need more attention.
+Therefore in such situations, this study 55 sought to examine the awareness of two country which is from the major Muslims country and minority Muslims 56 country namely, Bangladesh and Philippines.
+This will probably be helpful in providing improved facts and 57 information particularly in the Islamic Marketing research area.
+58

-However, a fundamental challenge to spread the Halal foods benefit through the young people in the world although all of them are not Muslim.
-As for the Muslims country would not be that much hurdles and difficulties, however the one from the minority Muslims country need more attention.
-Therefore in such situations, this study sought to examine the awareness of two country which is from the major Muslims country and minority Muslims country namely, Bangladesh and Philippines.
-This will probably be helpful in providing improved facts and information particularly in the Islamic Marketing research area.
+However, a fundamental challenge to spread the Halal foods benefit through the young people in the world 53 although all of them are not Muslim.
+As for the Muslims country would not be that much hurdles and difficulties, 54

+3 IV.
+Objective of the Study 59